MicrosoftDocs/windows-dev-docs/hub/dev-environment/overview.md

 ---
-title: Optimize your Windows development environment
+title: Set up your Windows 10 development environment
-description: A guide to help you optimize your Windows development environment.
+description: A guide to help you setup and optimize your Windows development environment.
+We will get you started installing the languages and tools that you need to develop using Windows or Windows Subsystem for Linux.
 author: mattwojo
 ms.author: mattwoj
 manager: jken